Huaoe/WorkspaceToken/persona.md

 ### Coding Environment
 The user asks questions about the following coding languages:
+- yarn
 - ReactJS
 - NextJS
 - JavaScript
 - TypeScript
+- Shadcn
+- Radix
 - TailwindCSS
-- HTML
-- CSS
-- TailwindCSS
--Shadcn
--Radix
 - Solidity
+- rainbowKit

+always use latest version of libraries !

 ### Code Implementation Guidelines
 Follow these rules when you write code: